 Focuses on the process rather than the outcome and provides support throughout the journey.

 The AIM Model consists of three steps: Antecedent, Integration, and Maintenance.
 The Antecedent step challenges core difficulties like making decisions, prioritizing, organizing, creating steps and managing time.
 The Integration step considers the why and how of the goal and looks at it from the big picture to today’s picture.
 The Maintenance step helps create follow-through toward the goal and helps develop long-term habits by taking action repeatedly.
 It is loaded with reminders, cues and habit-forming rewards.

 Let’s look at each of these steps in depth.
 To make the goals more tangible, I suggest actually writing down each step of your goal planning—maybe even drawing pictures or creating a collage to help you visualize the goals you want to achieve.
 Whatever works for you to make your goals clear and concrete!
-You can use a journal or you could use the free eBook/workbook found here.

 First, the Antecedent step.

 The Antecedent step is the goal setting phase.
 It involves planning: the why, what, when, where and with whom.
 This is the step where you think about your motivation.
 Are you more motivated by the possibility of good outcomes or the avoidance of bad outcomes?
 Either one is fine!
 It just depends on your personality traits.
 This step also looks at self-relevance.
 Does the goal match the “enduring sense” of who you are?
 Is this goal something you are trying to achieve for yourself or is it something you are doing to please someone else?
 And you want to make your goals as tangible as possible, so place your goal and the goal actions in your external environment as notes, reminders, cues and support.
 Here’s where your journal or workbook can come into play.